 Michiel van Groesen

-Professor of Maritime History
+Professor Maritime History / Director of Research

 In prior research I examined early modern printed travel accounts, more specifically the monumental De Bry collection of voyages that disseminated very influential textual and visual images of the non-European world.
 I argued that the De Brys manipulated the original accounts for a confessionally divided readership.
 The German editions were aimed at a Protestant audience, the Latin translations were sold in Catholic Europe.
 Both versions - despite their differences - helped to legitimate European colonialism in the next two centuries.